What is a secondary source?

 - Publication Date: Is the date of the publication further away from the event described?

 Where can I find secondary sources?

 Find books, magazines, journals, and more in the Library Catalog.
-Use “Format” in the “Advanced Search” interface to customize your search results.
+Use “Material Type” in the “Advanced Search” interface to customize your search results.

 Online Reference Collection (Encyclopedias)